 At its centre stands the Town Hall, a lovely 15th-century building originally constructed in the Gothic style and remodelled at the end of the 16th century in a classic Renaissance manner, topped off with gargoyles and a 30m tower from which Tarnów’s ‘hejnał’ – a short traditional melody – is played every day at 12:00.
 Rather amusingly, 12:00 depends on which side of the building you're on, as the time displayed by the Town Hall's two clocks (located just below the tower) differs by two minutes.
 This can be forgiven however, when one considers that the manually wound clock - whose 10-metre shaft spans the entire building - has otherwise operated flawlessly without being modernised since the 1600s.
 Today the Town Hall is accessible as a branch of the Tarnów District Museum and worth a visit.

-Visitors should be aware that due to the deterioration of the surface of Tarnów's Rynek, the market square will be undergoing restoration works in 2019 and 2020.
+Visitors should be aware that due to the deterioration of the surface of Tarnów's Rynek, the market square will be undergoing restoration works in 2020.
 The work will be done in stages with hopes that it will be completed by June 2020.